Tillerson to testify at corruption trial of Trump adviser - KTVZ

 Tillerson to testify at corruption trial of Trump adviser

-NEW YORK (AP) — Rex Tillerson, who served as secretary of state under former president Donald Trump, is set to testify against the former chair of Trump’s inaugural committee.
-Tillerson will be called on Monday as a government witness at the federal trial of Tom Barrack, a billionaire private equity manager and Trump confidant who’s accused of secretly working as a foreign agent for the United Arab Emirates.
+NEW YORK (AP) — Rex Tillerson, who served as secretary of state under former president Donald Trump, has testified against the former chair of Trump’s inaugural committee.
+Tillerson was called on Monday as a government witness at the federal trial of Tom Barrack, a billionaire private equity manager and Trump confidant who’s accused of secretly working as a foreign agent for the United Arab Emirates.
 Barrack has pleaded not guilty to charges accusing him of acting as an unregistered agent of a foreign government.